 Are ladybugs a sign of good luck?
 The ladybug has been a long-time good luck symbol in the Western world.
 It isn't surprising this beneficial insect found its way into the Western culture's move to embrace feng shui along with ladybug luck.

 Ladybugs Bring Good Luck Myth

-The fact that ladybugs are actually a North American insect and aren't native to China, is the first giveaway that this insect isn't a Chinese feng shui symbol.
+The fact ladybugs are actually a North American insect and aren't native to China, is the first giveaway that this insect isn't a Chinese feng shui symbol.
 How were they adopted as a feng shui good luck symbol?
-That question is easily answered when you consider the westernization of feng shui, especially the cookie cutter form of Black Hat Sect, often referred to as the "Western fast food feng shui".
+That question is easily answered when you consider the westernization of feng shui, especially the cookie cutter form of Black Hat Sect, often referred to as the "Western fast food feng shui."

 This is a great example of the blending and adaptation of a different culture.
 It's indoctrination into feng shui good luck symbols was probably inevitable since ladybugs have long been an American icon of good luck.

 There's no documentation to show when the tale of a ladybug bringing good luck originated or why it's such a magical good luck symbol.
 Like all myths or legends, you can usually find a kernel of truth hidden within the story and this one is no different.